Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Examples for which the stretch locus is a simple closed geodesic

 for some function $h_s(t)$.
 One checks from Christoffel symbol computation that this requirement is fulfilled when $\partial_{\rho}m_s(\rho)|_{\rho=0}=0$.
 This is satisfied with the above chosen $m_s(\rho)$.
 In this case $h_s(t)\equiv0$ and $t'=(1-s)t$ is the arc-length parameter for $g_s$.
 Moreover, letting the closed set $V\subset U$ be the closure of $\frac{\varepsilon}{2}$-tubular neighborhood concludes all statements needed.

 \end{proof}

 We are now able to discuss the main example in this appendix.

 \begin{example} Let $M=S$ be a closed connected oriented surface of genus $\mathcal{G}\geq 2$.
-Consider any hyperbolic metric $g_2$ on $S$ of constant curvature $-1$.
+Consider any hyperbolic metric $g_2$ on $S$.
 Suppose $\gamma_0$ is a simple closed $g_2$-geodesic on $S$.
 Let $s>0$ be small and let $g_1$ be a small perturbation of $g_2$ described as in Lemma \ref{lemma, fermiCoordinates}.
 Then $g_1\in R^-(S)$ and

 and $E(g_1,g_2)=E_{\id}(g_1,g_2)=\{\gamma_0\}$ is a geodesic lamination.
 However, we have for any $p\in\gamma_0$, the sectional curvatures satisfy

 \end{example} \begin{proof} Since $g_s$ in Lemma \ref{lemma, fermiCoordinates} varies smoothly with respect to $s$, so is its sectional curvature $K_{g_s}$.
 Because $g_2=g_0$ is a hyperbolic metric.
 For $s$ small enough, we can ensure that $g_1=g_s$ is negatively curved.